tarekel96/Electron_BackgroundImage_App/README.md

 # Electron_BackgroundImage_App

 ## About the Application
 - This is a desktop screensaver application that is intended to be cross-platform for Mac and Windows.
 The application allows users to integrate their Instagram account with the application so they can use their IG posts as screensaver.
-The application also has a reddit search feature which allows users to search for different subreddit forums to pool images from and use as their screensaver.
-The application was built using Electron.js, React.js, and Node.js (please refer to below for more details).
+- The application has a reddit search feature which allows users to search for different subreddit forums to pool images from and use as their screensaver.
--
+- The application was built using Electron.js, React.js, and Node.js (please refer to below for more details).

 ## Steps to Get Started:
         - 1) Install the latest version of npm globally on your computer: https://docs.npmjs.com/cli/v6/commands/npm-install